-Inter's Lukaku scores late & sent off in Juve draw
+Lukaku sent off for celebrating late goal at Juve

 - 22Di MaríaSubstituted forChiesaat 65'minutes

-- 9VlahovicSubstituted forMilikat 74'minutes
+- 9VlahovicSubstituted forMilikat 73'minutes

 Substitutes